laioviana/backend-mobile/README.md

 # backend-mobile
-A mobile backend using Java
+A mobile app backend using Java